 - 6. Only the TTC devices related to pedestrians are shown.
 Other devices, such as lane closure signing or ROAD NARROWS (W5-1) signs, may be used to control vehicular traffic. - 7.
-For nighttime closures, Type A Flashing warning lights may be used on barricades supporting signs and closing sidewalks. - 8.
-In order to maintain the systematic use of the fluorescent yellow-green background for pedestrian, bicycle, and school warning signs in a jurisdiction, the fluorescent yellow-green background for pedestrian, bicycle, and school warning signs may be used in TTC zones.
+For nighttime closures, Type A Flashing warning lights may be used on barricades supporting signs and closing sidewalks.

-9. All sidewalk closures shall be closed with Type 3 Barricades.
+- 8. In order to maintain the systematic use of the fluorescent yellow-green background for school warning signs in a jurisdiction, the fluorescent yellow-green background for school warning signs shall be used in TTC zones.2 - 9.
+All sidewalk closures shall be closed with Type 3 Barricades.
+The SIDEWALK CLOSED (R9-9) sign and the SIDEWALK CROSS HERE (R9-11) sign shall be installed above the Type 3 Barricade.
+The KEEP RIGHT sign can cover the top rail of the Type 3 Barricade.2